TempeHS/Home-r_log/development sprint diary.md

 - friends / coworker lists
 - organisation groups
 - optional safeword cencoring
-- recomendation algorithm that reads post content and tags it == no ==
+- recomendation algorithm that reads post content and tags it == yes ==
 - public and private projects/groups
 - light and dark mode switch ability
-- karma system
+- karma system **lowest votes**

+recomendations
+user profile with portfolio system

+bagel for dislike donut for like.

+homer mode where likes are homer, and comment is homer (use ai to create homer icons)

+dynamic ascii homer animation